zendframework/zf2-documentation/docs/languages/en/tutorials/tutorial.flashmessenger.rst

 Using the Flash Messenger in your Album Module
 ==============================================

+Throughout this tutorial we have adhered to the best practice that states after form data has been processed, we should always redirect to a "clean" page. (`Post-Redirect-Get pattern
-When our user edits, deletes or adds an album, how do they know they have been successful in their action?
+<http://en.wikipedia.org/wiki/Post/Redirect/Get>`_).
+Therefore, when our user edits,
+deletes or adds an album, how do they know they have been successful in their action?

 In this tutorial we will use the ``FlashMessenger`` view helper to give the user feedback after they have added, edited or deleted an album.